Understanding the Structure of Mutual Funds

 ETFs and the Structure of Mutual Funds

-ETF is short for "Exchange-Traded Fund."
+ETF is short for the "Exchange-Traded Fund."
 An ETF holds a basket of securities and trades on a stock exchange.
 The market value of an ETF changes throughout the day based on the supply and demand for each individual ETF.
 The net asset value (value of the securities within the fund) of an ETF may differ from the market value (a price that an investor purchases/sells the ETF) due to the supply and demand effect.

 UITs and the Structure of Mutual Funds

 UITs are similar to mutual funds in that an investor can redeem shares (versus trading on a stock exchange) from the UIT sponsor.
 But unlike mutual funds, UIT sponsors might also maintain a secondary market in the UIT.
-In other words, the UIT sponsor might facilitate buys and sells between investors in order to avoid depletion of the UITs assets.
+In other words, the UIT sponsor might facilitate buys and sells between investors in order to avoid the depletion of the UITs assets.

 UITs, like closed-end funds, issue a set number of shares.
 These shares are called “units.”
 Unlike closed-end funds (and open-end funds), the securities within a UIT portfolio are not actively traded.